Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 Real engines add two important pieces we omitted for clarity: a reference count per physical block (for shared prefixes) and copy-on-write when a sequence needs to write into a block that's currently shared.

-Thinking PagedAttention speeds up attention computation is a common mistake.
-It doesn't.
-It speeds up memory allocation and packing, which lets you fit more requests in the same GPU memory.
-The attention math itself stays the same; what changes is how the K and V tensors are laid out in HBM so the GPU can find them without wasting space.
+Treating PagedAttention as an attention-speedup trick is a common mistake.
+It doesn't change the attention math.
+It reduces KV-cache allocation waste and enables block sharing, which lets more useful work fit in the same GPU memory.
+What changes is how the K and V tensors are laid out in HBM so the GPU can find them without wasting space.

 1block_size = 4